Zeztron/simon-game/README.md

-# simon-game
+# simon-game.js
-Simon Says game from freecodecamp
+A JavaDcript version of the Simon Says game from the online freecodecamp tutorial.

 ## Live Demo
 > https://zeztron.github.io/simon-game/